Ghanaian cedi: Coins

 Only coins that have been or are in general circulation are included in this list.
-The years of issue does not indicated that the series have been coined every year in the period but that the coin has been issued more than once in the stated period.
+The years of issue does not indicate that the series have been coined every year in the period but that the coin has been issued more than once in the stated period.
 Some coins are held back and released years after they are issued.
 This means that in the general circulation there are worn out coins and coins in mint condition from the same issuing year.
 The Bank of Ghana has never stated if they are simply holding back already stamped coins until they are needed or if they are stamping coins successively with old issue years.